 About Taman Safari

-Taman Safari Indonesia is a wildlife park built in 1981 at Cisarua district, Bogor.
-The park is situated in a wild forest on the slope of Mount Gede-Pangrango and covers an area of 170 hectares.
-It is the first wildlife park in Indonesia and one of the best safari park in the world.
+Taman Safari Indonesia is a wildlife park built in 1982 at Cisarua district, Bogor.
+The park is situated in a wild forest and ex unused tea plantation on the slope of Mount Gede-Pangrango.
+It covers an area of 170 hectares.
+It is the first wildlife conservation park in Indonesia and one of the best safari parks in the world.
 In the park, you will see thousands animals from all over the world live in their habitat.
 Most of the animals are live freely outside the cage.
 At the park, you will also get an amazing experience by feeding animals from inside your car while driving thru.
 Mostly they were not shy to come to you and look for a carrot.
-Even, some animals like zebra, deer, and eland will aggressively look for some carrots by inserting their head into the car window.
+Even, some animals like zebra, deer, and giant eland will aggressively look for some carrots by inserting their head into the car window.

 It is highly recommended for you to explore the park by car.
 With car, you can interact with many animals by feeding them or touching them, except for wild animals like Lion and Tiger.
 It is impossible to interact with animals if you take the Safari vehicle.